ivan-shatrovx/modified-AEV-PLIG-variants/qAEV-PLIG/qAEV-PLIG-2/MODEL.md

   pK pred          E_coulomb pred
 ```

 The **Coulomb energy is not injected** as an extra input to the MLP (unlike qAEV-PLIG-1).
-The model is instead trained to predict Coulomb energy as an auxiliary task, forcing the GNN to encode electrostatic structure in the learned representations.
+The model is instead trained to predict Coulomb energy as a second task, forcing the GNN to encode electrostatic structure in the learned representations.

 ```python
 # forward() returns a tuple